 Changing left and right AirPods Pro/AirPods 3 Force Sensors:

-- On your iPhone, head to Settings > Bluetooth
+- On your iPhone, head to the Settings app

 - Under “Press and Hold AirPods” choose Left or Right